Let’s learn about Easter Safety & Activities for Dogs…!

 • Some plants, such as lilies, can be poisonous to dogs if ingested.
 Keep an eye on your pet around any flowers or decorations.

-• Be cautious with easter baskets and other gifts that may contain small items that could pose a choking hazard for your dog.
+• Be cautious with easter baskets and other dog birthday gifts that may contain small items that could pose a choking hazard for your dog.

 With a little bit of preparation, you can help ensure a safe and enjoyable Easter for everyone in the family – including the four-legged members!